ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 {{<img src="images/image21.jpg" title="Psiphon test result page" alt="Psiphon test result page">}}

 Through this measurement page, you are presented with an overview of the Psiphon test result.
-In this case, we can see that Psiphon was reachable when tested on Vodafone Italia (AS30722) on 25th March 2021 at 16:50 local time.
+In this case, we can see that Psiphon was reachable when tested on Magticom Ltd. (AS16010) on 2nd August 2022 at 13:11 local time.
 This conclusion is reached because [OONI’s Psiphon test](https://ooni.org/nettest/psiphon/) was able to successfully bootstrap a Psiphon connection.

 If Psiphon was found (potentially) blocked, this test result would show an orange exclamation mark and information about why it’s potentially blocked (based on the heuristics of [OONI’s Psiphon test](https://ooni.org/nettest/psiphon/)).